Mouaadgames/First_resposive_page/README.md

 # First_resposive_page
-this is the first resposive web dising to learn CSS
+this is the first resposive web design to learn CSS